MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Disable-PnPFeature.md

 ```

 ## DESCRIPTION
-Deactives a feature that was active on a site
+Deactivates a feature that was active on a site

 ## EXAMPLES